Small-caps underperform amid high volatility, more than 60 stocks fell 10-50% in a week

 "Markets during the week saw a paradigm reversal of sentiments.
 The government’s all-out efforts in striking the right cords is indeed paying off whether it is in form of increase in dearness allowance to 17 percent, corporate tax cuts, interest rate reduction, timely tax refunds as well as nudging capital expenditure from PSUs have all reflected in the confidence of domestic bourses," Jimeet Modi, Founder & CEO, SAMCO Securities & StockNote said.

-In the S&P BSE index, as many as eight stocks fell 10-20 percent which include names like Delta Corp, Rail Vikas, Berger Paints, Bharti Airtel, Gruh Finance, Bandhan Bank, and Adani Green Energy.
+In the S&P BSE500 index, as many as eight stocks rose 10-20 percent which include names like Delta Corp, Rail Vikas, Berger Paints, Bharti Airtel, Gruh Finance, Bandhan Bank, and Adani Green Energy.

 The coming week is likely to remain volatile as markets would react to Infosys, and Avenue Supermart results followed by microeconomic data such as IIP data as well as inflation numbers.